pinecoders/pinecoders.github.io/resources/README.md

 - Tricks and techniques to help you accomplish frequently needed tasks,
 - [Other open source projects](https://github.com/pinecoders) related to Pine.

+We have also begun publishing guides.
+See our first: the [Digital Signal Processing In Pine](http://www.pinecoders.com/techniques/dsp) written by [Alex Grover](https://www.tradingview.com/u/alexgrover/#published-scripts).

 ## Educational Content
 [Kodify](https://kodify.net/tradingview-programming-articles/): The indispensable and largest, most complete and well-written set of in-depth articles on Pine.
 Articles discuss many finer points of Pine not covered elsewhere.
 More than 200 articles to help you master Pine.